Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Proof of the multilinear estimates

 \subsection{Stability and convergence}

-{ Recall that $v_N$ is the solution of (\ref{gauged}).} Proposition \ref{localmain} already implies the convergence of $v_N$ on the short time interval $[-\tau,\tau]$.
-For the purpose of proving global well-posedness, we need some additional results, namely a stability and a commutator estimate.
+Recall that $v_N$ is the solution to (\ref{gauged}).
+Proposition \ref{localmain} already implies the convergence of $v_N$ on the short time interval $[-\tau,\tau]$.
+For the purpose of proving global well-posedness, we need some additional results, namely a commutator estimate, a stability estimate and two convergence results laid out in Proposition \ref{prop:stability} and \ref{conv} below.
 For the notations involved in the proof, see Sections \ref{decompsol} and \ref{apriori}. \begin{prop} Recall the relevant constants defined in (\ref{defparam}), and that $\tau\ll 1$, $J=[-\tau, \tau]$.
 The following two statements hold $\tau^{-1}$-certainly.